codeforeauclaire/snowparking/README.md

 ```
 *However IFTTT doesn't want to pass it along nicely.
 It may be due to the city's Base64 email body encoding.
 More investigation may solve this, but it could take a few hours of developer time, and the subject we expect to suffice.*

+*Newly discovered potential workaround: Use MailGun.
+They give 10k free emails per account, should be more than enough for the lifetime of this app.
+I think they have a solid mail API that could work for this - Anthony April 6th 2016*

 *This could be resolved maybe using Zapier instead with custom receiver addresses, and optionally a gmail forwarding to reformat it.
 However they have a free zap limit we don't want to test (and they change it from time to time).
 There also may be another solution using IFTTT we haven't discovered.*

 ## Proposed API Infrastructure